Restarting Operations: How to Maintain Your Compressed Air Equipment after a Shutdown

-As lockdown restrictions begin to ease in the wake of COVID-19, many businesses are now restarting their operations and production is returning to normal levels.
-However, for those who work with compressed air systems, operating at reduced or zero capacity for extended periods of time can lead to significant damage to machinery when systems are turned back on and production is ramped up, if they have not been properly maintained.
+For those who work with compressed air systems, operating at reduced or zero capacity for extended periods of time can lead to significant damage to machinery when systems are turned back on and production is ramped up, if your compressed air equipment has not been properly maintained.
 Whether you are getting ready to return to normal production, or are still waiting for things to pick up again before you do so, there are a few key checks and actions that you can take now to ensure the smooth operation of your compressed air system, allowing it to be ready to go when needed.

 What to do when you restart?

 Check the Oil

 Oil leaks are a common problem in systems which have been restarted after long shutdown periods.
 This is due to the degradation of the materials within hoses and fittings during cool-down, resulting in these pieces becoming weak, brittle, and prone to cracks when exposed to operating pressure.
 Check for wear and tear both before and during operation to ensure that you are not damaging your system.

 If your oil has been stagnant for an extended period of time, there is a chance that it will need replacing.
 Stagnant oil can become dirty, discoloured, and contaminated, and running this through your system can greatly affect the efficiency and operation of your compressed air line, and in extreme cases, can cause severe internal damage to machinery.

 Check Seals and Rubber Components

 Like hoses, when left idle, rubber can become dry and brittle.
 Therefore, it is important to thoroughly check rubber components such as drive belts and O-rings for visible cracks and/or distress.
 This should be done while machinery is switched off, stationary, and safely isolated from any power source.